 Avoid placing your pothos in dark corners or bathrooms with zero air circulation.
 Also, avoid keeping them stacked up in groups.
-Instead, it is best to place your pothos beside an airy window or on a tabletop where the ventilation is excellent.
+Instead, it is best to place your pothos beside an airy window or on a tabletop with excellent ventilation.

 4. Misting Accurately

-Don’t haphazardly mist your pothos and leave them to dry on their own.
+Don’t haphazardly mist your pothos and leave them to dry independently.
 Misting as little as twice a week will yield maximum benefits.
 First, however, make sure to dry the plant with a clean cloth removing all the water.

 Plants speak through their leaves.
 So if something is bothering your pothos, inspect the leaves.
 They will give you an idea of what pests you might be dealing with.